 By Tim Gruber

-The Island documents life on the Outer Banks of North Carolina.
+Before The Flood documents life on the Outer Banks of North Carolina.
 The long and narrow string of barrier islands for many is a vacation destination.
 For me, it is much more.
 It is a place where I fell in love, married and now I’m trying to discover the peculiar qualities that have me so intrigued by this little island.
-The Island is my connection to a place that like the tide has its highs and lows.
+Before The Flood is my connection to a place that like the tide has its highs and lows.

 The Outer Banks is undergoing changes from both human forces and mother nature.
 Over the years the dunes protecting the island have eroded from the hands of over-development and by the force of the ocean.
 Today, residents of the island are undergoing a heated debate about re-nourishing those dunes and protecting the island from the unforgiving waves of the Atlantic or letting mother nature take her course and the ocean taking what was once hers.
 No matter the outcome of this heated debate this project serves as an important documentation as the sands of time change and shift the shape of the island.